 - This SEND policy will be reviewed annually.
-The next review will be Autumn 2023 - The school has an Accessibility Plan.
-This is reviewed annually.
+The next review will be Autumn 2024 - The school has a 3 year Accessibility Plan which is reviewed annually.
 Any future needs are identified on this plan.
 Our school promotes accessibility by ensuring access for disabled pupils to the school curriculum.
 This covers teaching and learning and the wider curriculum of the school such as participation in after-school clubs, leisure and cultural activities or school visits